-And the program is Then the treatment is

-All programs Excluded.

-All programs Excluded.

-ALTCSSSI-MAOMSP Excluded.

-Adult Caretaker Relative Pregnant Woman Child KidsCare The part of payment toward the principal is excluded.
-Interest paid on the loan is counted as unearned income.
+If the customer And the program is Then the treatment is Borrows money (includes purchases made on credit) All programs Excluded.
+Payments received from a reverse mortgage All programs Excluded.
+Lends money and receives repayment of the loan ALTCSSSI-MAO Excluded.
+MSP Adult The part of payment toward the principal is excluded.
+Caretaker Relative Pregnant Woman Interest paid on the loan is counted as unearned .0 • Child income.
+KidsCare conversion of a resource from equity in home property to cash and are not considered income.

-All programs All programs All programs ALTCS SSI-MAO MSP Adult Caretaker Relative Pregnant Woman

-Term Definition A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
-NOTE All payments received from a reverse mortgage represent the conversion of a resource from equity in home property to cash and are not considered income.
+Term Definition Reverse mortgage A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
+NOTE All payments received from a reverse mortgage represent the